 You would design, test and build the cars of the future to make them more reliable, fuel-efficient and stylish.

 You could work on a variety of vehicles including domestic cars, racing cars, motorbikes and coaches, buses, trucks and tractors.

-You'd make the vehicle more cost-effective and reduce its impact on the environment.
-You'd make it safer for drivers and passengers and come up with exciting new designs for the way it looks.
+You would make the vehicle more cost-effective and reduce its impact on the environment.
+You would make it safer for drivers and passengers and come up with exciting new designs for the way it looks.